CreateWQ/UIProject/README.md

 - MVC pattern for UI (UserModel, UserView).
 - Application pattern for lifecycle management.
 - LoggerFacade with spdlog for console and file logging.
+- Theme Switching: Supports Dark, Light, and Classic themes, saved to config/theme.json using RapidJSON.
+- File Manager: Displays and manages files/directories with filtering, supports image loading, using Emoji icons (📁, 📄).
 - Smart pointers for memory safety.

 ## Log Output